ProgrammerAL/Presentations-2025/atlanta-cloud-conference-2025/presentation.md

 # Blobs

-- REST API
+- Scales
   - Scales "forever"
+- Pay for usage
   - Cost: storage usage and transactions
+- Proprietary to the platform
+  - REST API

 ---

 # Queue Storage

-- It's a queue!
-  - 1 reader
+- Scales
   - Scales "forever"
+- Pay for usage
   - Cost: storage usage and transactions
+- Proprietary to the platform
+  - REST API
+  - It's a queue - 1 reader

 ---

 # Service Bus

-- Also a Queue!
-  - Many readers
+- Scales
+  - Pay too scale
+- Pay for usage
   - Per for transaction
+- Proprietary to the platform
+  - Also a Queue - Many readers

 ---